raganwald/raganwald.github.com/index.md

 I am [technical](#i-am-technical).
 I ship [products](#i-ship-products).
 I lead [engineering growth](#i-lead-engineering-growth).
 And I foster [collaboration](#i-foster-collaboration).
 This is [not my first rodeo](#this-is-not-my-first-rodeo), and I'm [available for work](#im-available-for-work).

 - I have led teams with as many as fourteen members.
 I have led product groups with as many as forty-five.
-- I've led through growth from startup, to IPO, to ARR in the M$450,000,000 range.
+- I've led through growth from startup, to IPO, to annual revenues in excess of $450 million.
 - I shipped the key products and features that led to successful exits for Sitraka and PagerDuty.<sup id="fnref:sitraka-quest" role="doc-noteref"><a href="#fn:sitraka-quest" class="footnote" rel="footnote">1</a></sup><sup id="fnref:PDNYSE" role="doc-noteref"><a href="#fn:PDNYSE" class="footnote" rel="footnote">2</a></sup>
 - I wrote a [programming book]; I write technical documentation and essays; and I speak at both tech conferences and company-wide events.<sup id="fnref:creative-works" role="doc-noteref"><a href="#fn:creative-works" class="footnote" rel="footnote">3</a></sup>
 - My experience is itemized in more detail on [LinkedIn]; my personal email is [raganwald@gmail.com]; and my résumé is available upon [request][raganwald@gmail.com].